 - You can allocate the capacity of Shared Block Storage devices in a similar manner as hard disks.
 You can format and partition Shared Block Storage devices that are attached to an ECS instance and create a file system.

-Shared Block Storage does not provide a cluster file system.
-However, you can install a cluster file system to manage Shared Block Storage.
-Specifically, you can use such cluster file systems as GFS and GPFS to manage Shared Block Storage.
-If your architecture is a typical Oracle RAC architecture, we recommend that you use ASM to manage storage volumes and data files.
+Shared Block Storage devices are not pre-installed with a cluster file system.
+However, you can install cluster file systems such as Google File System (GFS) and General Parallel File System (GPFS) to manage these devices.
+If Oracle RAC is deployed, we recommend that you use Automatic Storage Management (ASM) to manage storage volumes and file systems.

 - Disk space allocation conflict